ibercode/aws-lambda-dynamodb-ttl-firehose-s3/README.md

-# Automatically archive items to Amazon S3 using DynamoDB TTL
+# Automatically archive DynamoDB items to Amazon S3 using DynamoDB TTL
-#### AWS Lambda to Dynamodb to Kinesis Data Firehose to S3
+#### AWS Lambda to DynamoDB to Kinesis Data Firehose to S3

 This pattern provides steps to remove older data from an Amazon DynamoDB table and archive it to an Amazon Simple Storage Service (Amazon S3) bucket on Amazon Web Services (AWS) without having to manage a fleet of servers.